EnHackathon/staging/_posts/2019-11-12-AlexanderClarkson.md

 ## Experience of First Contributions

-After finding issues to work on, making a first contribution was comparitavely the easy part - the workflow is standard and [well documented](https://devguide.python.org/).
+After finding issues to work on, making a first contribution was comparatively the easy part - the workflow is standard and [well documented](https://devguide.python.org/).

 I raised pull requests for a couple of small issues:
 - <https://bugs.python.org/issue9495>